 Alternatives to Guardianship

 When individuals seek guardianship of a minor, adult family member or other loved one, it is often a challenging – though not insurmountable – task.
 In addition to the challenges involved in the process, becoming subject to guardianship deprives a person of many of their fundamental rights.
 As a result, generally speaking, guardianship should be pursued only when it is truly necessary.
-At Nordhaus Walpole, PLLC, while we have extensive experience in helping individuals seek guardianship, we also regularly counsel clients on the alternatives that are available.
+At The Nordhaus Firm, while we have extensive experience in helping individuals seek guardianship, we also regularly counsel clients on the alternatives that are available.

 What Are Some Alternatives to Guardianship?